Indie folk

 Indie folk (also called alternative folk) is an alternative genre of music that arose in the 1990s among musicians from indie rock scenes influenced by folk music.

 Characteristics

 The staff of Paste Magazine said in 2020: "No music genre is particularly easy to define, but “indie folk” is about as nebulous as they come."
 Indie folk hybridizes the acoustic guitar melodies of traditional folk music with contemporary instrumentation.
 The lyrical style commonly includes raw emotional experiences, social commentary and an introspective lens.
 The genre blends the ethos and experimental nature of indie music with the storytelling of folk music.
 Instruments frequently used in the genre include guitars, banjos, mandolins, and ukuleles.

+Influences

+1960s–1970s

+John Lennon and Bob Dylan have been cited as influences for indie folk, with Phoebe Bridgers stating, "I love John Lennon...
+He’s been such an icon for so many people who are my heroes, like Elliott Smith and Daniel Johnston".
+Additionally, The Velvet Underground influenced the genre with their raw and experimental music, which had a profound impact on all alternative and indie genres.
+Other influences include Elvis Costello, Leonard Cohen, Neil Young, Simon and Garfunkel, The Byrds, Nico, and Joni Mitchell.

 History

 The genre has its earliest origins in 1990s folk artists who displayed alternative rock influences in their music, such as Ani DiFranco and Dan Bern, and acoustic artists such as Elliott Smith and Will Oldham.
 In the following decade, labels such as Saddle Creek, Barsuk, Ramseur, and Sub Pop helped to provide support to indie folk, with artists such as Fleet Foxes breaking into the pop charts with albums such as Helplessness Blues.